Particular/docs.particular.net/servicecontrol/creating-config-file.md

 #### ServiceControl/HoursToKeepMessagesBeforeExpiring

-This setting is only applicable in Version 1.11.1 and below.
+This setting is only applicable in Versiond 1.11.1 and below.

-In higher versions this setting can now be set via ServiceControl/AuditRetentionPeriod.
+In higher versions this setting can now be set via `ServiceControl/AuditRetentionPeriod`.

 The number of hours to keep a message for before it is deleted.